sajari/sdk-react/README.md

 ### Body

-The Body component is for declaring text you'd like to search for.
-The most basic usage is to supply some text via the `text` prop.
-By default the component won't trigger a search until at least 3 characters of text has been specified.
+The Body component is for declaring text you'd like to search for, which is specified via the `text` prop.
+By default the component won't trigger a search until at least 3 characters of text has been given.

 ```javascript
 <Body text='pumpkin' />
 ```

-We normally recommend adding some boosts for text searches, particularly if the content you're searching includes articles/products/events with important text fields that you want to prioritise if matched i.e. titles, descriptions, keywords etc.  Common boosts applied are prefix-based (i.e. does a field begin with the search phrase), and contains (i.e. does the field contain the exact search phrase).
-The `Body` component has props to set both of these.
+We normally recommend adding some boosts for text searches, particularly if the content you're searching includes articles/products/events with important text fields that you want to prioritise if matched i.e. titles, descriptions, keywords etc.  Common boosts applied are `prefix`-based (i.e. does a field begin with the search phrase), and `contains` (i.e. does the field contain the exact search phrase).
+The `Body` component has props to set both of these:

 ```javascript
 const prefixBoosts = { 'title': 1.2 }